BCcampus/pressbooks-textbook/README.txt

 * Prominent admin buttons (Import, Plugin)
 * Annotation functionality
 * Redistribution capabilities for free, digital versions of your book.
+* Download links to openly licensed textbooks, ready to remix.

 Textbooks have functional and styling considerations above and beyond regular books.
 Open textbooks are those that are licensed with a [creative commons license](http://creativecommons.org).
 This plugin was built primarily to support the creation, remixing and distribution of open textbooks for the [open textbook project in BC](http://open.bccampus.ca/about-2/).